sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 - **Educational experiences:** Courses, workshops, and/or exhibitions, both digital or in-person _(including transportation)_.
 Extended educational degrees, university classes, and certifications

-- **Conferences**: Attending conferences relevant to your role (the attendance and travel fees associated with them
+- **Conferences**: Attending conferences relevant to your role (including the attendance and travel fees associated with them)

 - **Leadership/professional coaching:** obtaining certified professional coaching outside of our organization or continuing to work with your Modern Health coach beyond our given 10 annual coaching credits